AnilPJoseph/BasketBall-ScoreBoard/README.md

 # BasketBall-ScoreBoard
 It is version of Basketball Scoreboard with the necessary features for displaying a Live run-time Scoreboard.
+It is enabled with mouse click options.
+Left click will increment the score and right click will decrement the score.
+The team foul will be reseted when the quarter is changed.
+You can increment the running quarter by left clicking the running quarter.
+You can set the tournament name and the team names.